The Beginning of the Chisholm Trail

 Joseph McCoy, an enterprising promoter, was the first to see promise in a shorter, more direct route through Indian Territory.
 This idea included new railheads slowly moving west through Kansas Territory.
 Working a deal with the Railroad, McCoy built cattle pens and a new hotel at the railhead in Abilene, Kansas.
 He hired surveyors to mark a new route back south to Texas.

 From Jesse’s trading post, they headed almost due south to Texas to the closest practical Red River crossing along the way.
 That stop later became known as Red River Station.
 Considered a safer and easier route from Texas through Indian Territory, McCoy distributed handbills throughout southern Texas inviting cattlemen to bring their herds to Abilene.

-Thus, the legendary Chisholm Trail was born.
-A love affair with the old west and the American Cowboy was born.
-Around the world, that continues today.
+Thus, the legendary Chisholm Trail was born, and the world began a love affair with the old west and the American Cowboy.
+That love affair continues today.